 NASA Prayer Request: Please pray for the family of astronaut Alan Bean (1932-2018).
-Exactly one year to the day after this interview aired, Commander Bean passed away.
+One year to the day after this interview aired, Commander Bean passed away.

 Real Science Radio host Bob Enyart interviews the fourth man to walk on the moon, astronaut Alan Bean.
 After a great discussion, Captain Bean suddenly had to leave, and then Bob then took time to discuss the one topic that they disagreed about during the interview.